 21146 Severna Park

-These are the only areas eligible for food, which is given to new clients once per week for three weeks, and then once per month from then on.
+These are the only areas eligible for food.
+New clients are welcome to receive food twice in the first month and then once per month from then on.
 Primary areas are eligible for up to $500 in assistance for utility turnoff or eviction, or $200 assistance for prescription/medical copay.
 (Medical/prescription assistance is per calendar year.)
 Benefit is for up to $500 the first year and then eligible for up to $250 per year for the next two years.
 Payments are made directly to providers, not to clients.

 SPAN’s secondary service areas include: